Johannesburg

 If you are a keen hiker and want to know more about hiking Gauteng, read our #MyJoburg interview with hiking enthusiast Tanya Pembroke.

-When planning a hike, share information about where you are going as well as when you plan on being back with someone you can trust to check in on you should the need arise.
+When planning a hike, share information about where you are going as well as when you plan to return with someone you can trust to check in on you should the need arise.
 Let them know who they can contact in case of an emergency and share up-to-date locations as and when you’re able to.

 Make sure you familiarise yourself with the route and potential obstacles before setting out.
 Ensure you have the equipment and gear you may need along the way and share emergency contact details with all the members in your party.
 Don't underestimate how much water you may need, either.